-Hotel use may also be acceptable on this site.
+Uses falling within Class D1 (non residential institutions) and hotel use may also be acceptable on this site,

 Development may include either the conversion of existing buildings or redevelopment.
 The scheme should be designed to integrate with the surrounding area and to provide links through the site from Westwick Street to Duke's Palace Bridge, as well as providing for the riverside walk along the northern boundary if existing buildings are demolished.
+Deleted: majority of the site is in Flood Zone 2 whilst a small part of the site is in Flood Zone 3